adamnstone/DigitalPortfolioWebsite/docs/arts/index.md

 From the moment I first stepped on stage, I felt the exhilaration of persuading an audience to believe in my story.
 Motivated to capture the audience’s imagination, I’ve invested a great deal of time honing my dancing, acting, and singing skills.

 Being a third-degree black belt in Taekwondo has helped my physicality on stage, but several years ago I wanted to get more formal training.
-I auditioned for the [Charlotte Ballet’s Summer Workshop](https://charlotteballet.org/) and had the opportunity to spend six weeks learning from esteemed faculty in multiple genres of dance.
+I had the opportunity to spend six weeks studying dance at the [Charlotte Ballet](https://charlotteballet.org/).
 I’ve also been fortunate to have studied acting and singing with incredible coaches.

 I’ve performed in 11 productions in the past six years and was extremely honored to be a Best Actor Nominee at the [Blumey Awards](https://www.blumenthalarts.org/blumey-awards) two years in a row for my roles as [Billy Cane in *Bright Star*](#billy-cane-bright-star) and [Lord Farquaad in *Shrek the Musical.*](#lord-farquaad-shrek-the-musical) The Blumey Awards recognizes exceptional achievements in high school musical theater and is a regional qualifier to the [Jimmy Awards](https://www.jimmyawards.com/), a Broadway program for top talent in musical theater.